moralmunky/Home-Assistant-Mail-And-Packages/info.md

 Setting | Description
 ------------ | -------------
-Folder | The folder in your email account that the notification messages are stored.
+Mail Folder | The folder in your email account that the notification messages are stored.
 The default is Inbox.
-Time in minutes to scan for new emails| The amount of time that will pass between checking for new email nortifications Path to store mail images* | This is the absolute path to the folder where [Mail and Packages integration](https://github.com/moralmunky/Home-Assistant-Mail-And-Packages) will save the compiled USPS informed delivery gif.
+Scanning Interval (minutes)| The amount of time that will pass between checking for new email nortifications Image Path* | This is the absolute path to the folder where [Mail and Packages integration](https://github.com/moralmunky/Home-Assistant-Mail-And-Packages) will save the compiled USPS informed delivery gif.
-Time in seconds per image | The amount of time each USPS Informed Delivery image is shown in the generated rotating GIF.
+Image Duration (seconds) | The amount of time each USPS Informed Delivery image is shown in the generated rotating GIF.
-Enable Random image filename* | Change the file name of the generated gif from mail_today.gif to a random string for increased secuirty in situations where it is required to store the  image in the ```www``` directory
+Random Image Filename* | Change the file name of the generated gif from mail_today.gif to a random string for increased secuirty in situations where it is required to store the  image in the ```www``` directory

+#####

 ##### *Privacy / Security Note
 Please note that files stored in the ```www``` Home Assistant folder is [publicly accessible](https://www.home-assistant.io/integrations/http/#hosting-files) unless you have taken security measures outside of Home Assistant to secure it.
 You can place the images in an ```images``` directory inside Home Assistants root folder and still send notifications via most notification integrations.